Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 4

 * Water.
 * Chop 50 wood, make a Chest, and put it in storage.
+(Remember to take your Scythe.)
 * Fish at the mountain lake until 2 AM, then pass out.

 ### Spring 5